3uild-3thos/advanced-rust/Readme.md

 ### Course Structure

-The course is structured around achieving the following :
+The course will run for a duration of **5 weeks** in total, and is structured around achieving the following competencies:

 1. Native Rust Vault

-   1. Mastering account checks.
+   1.1 - Mastering account checks.
-   2. Native Rust smart contract structure
+   1.2 - Native Rust smart contract structure
-   3. How to choose a
+   1.3.
+How to choose a

 2. We will be delving into